rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 - a block nested loop join will have a lower cost than a page nested loop join.
 - algorithms for block-nested and page-nested joins are similar.

+- MTTF: Mean Time To Failure
+- MTTP: Mean Time To Repair

+- supoermodule: a collection of modules that are related to each other and are managed as a unit.